webdevelop-pro/go-common/context/README.md

 # context

-This package contains all constants common to projects, including keys for working with context
+This package contains keys for working with context

 For extract some value from context use: